archlab-sciencetokyo/RVComp-doc/src/intro/make.md

 $ make bootrom
 ```

-Builds the program and device tree stored in the boot ROM.
-If you launch Vivado in the GUI, you must build the boot ROM image manually.
+Builds the program and device tree stored in the bootrom.
+If you launch Vivado in the GUI, you must build the bootrom image manually.

 ### bit